 Because the sperm cell is reliant on SOD to protect it as it matures, it seems logical to adopt a Nutrigenomic strategy to support the body’s own cellular defences.
 The power of SOD is such that it can quench 4-6 million damaging free radical species per minute!
 Compare this with the effect of ‘antioxidants’ such as vitamin C and E and polyphenols (eg grape seed, green tea) which quench just 1 free radical per molecule.
 The remarkable nutrigenomic power is conferred by the tiny 8.3 mg gliadin per capsule.
 Melon extracts without the gliadin have no nutrigenomic ability to increase intra-cellular levels of SOD.

-Ask your natural health practitioner for quality SOD to protect your sperm.
+Contact us at True Medicine for quality SOD to protect your sperm.

 Safe for use with coeliac disease: